JasperFx/marten/documentation/documentation/documents/linq.md

 <[sample:select_a_single_value]>

-## Querying withing Value IEnumerables
+## Querying within Value IEnumerables

 As of now, Marten allows you to do "contains" searches within Arrays, Lists & ILists of primitive values like string or numbers: